chufz/incubatoR/README.md

  `globalvar.sh`: environmental variables used for running the scripts

- `compounds.txt`: list of compound strings

  `class.csv`: class file used in xcms

  `settings_xcms.yaml`: xcms settings

  `settings_camera.yaml`: camera settings

- `parameter_statistic.sh`: parameters applied in the calculation of the statistics
+ `settings_statistics.yaml`: parameters applied in the calculation of the statistics

- `parameter_filter.sh`: parameters applied in the metabolite filtering
+ `settings_metabolites.yaml`: parameters applied in the metabolite filtering

- `parameter_msms.sh`: parameters applied in the MSMS spectra extraction

  `parameter_genform.sh`: parameters applied in the application of GenForm